“…and thou shalt teach them diligently unto thy children…”

 Although we do not encourage guests at Religious School due to liability issues, we do recognize that there are occasions when out of town friends and relatives may want to accompany a student to Religious School.Congregation B’nai Israel Religious School is able to welcome guests under the following conditions:

-The Religious School family notifies the Director of Education and Youth Engagement in ADVANCE of Sunday morning with the guest’s name and other pertinent information in case of emergency.
+The Religious School family notifies the Rabbi or the Operations Manager in ADVANCE of Sunday morning with the guest’s name and other pertinent information in case of emergency.

 No guests will be allowed to attend field trips